Avatar (2009 film): Accolades

-Avatar won the 82nd Academy Awards for Best Art Direction, Best Cinematography, and Best Visual Effects, and was nominated for a total of nine, including Best Picture and Best Director.
-Avatar also won the 67th Golden Globe Awards for Best Motion Picture – Drama and Best Director, and was nominated for two others.
-At the 36th Saturn Awards, Avatar won all ten awards it was nominated for: Best Science Fiction Film, Best Actor, Best Actress, Best Supporting Actor, Best Supporting Actress, Best Director, Best Writing, Best Music, Best Production Design and Best Special Effects.

-The New York Film Critics Online honored the film with its Best Picture award.
-The film also won the Critics' Choice Awards of the Broadcast Film Critics Association for Best Action Film and several technical categories, out of nine nominations.
-It won two of the St. Louis Film Critics awards: Best Visual Effects and Most Original, Innovative or Creative Film.
-The film also won the British Academy of Film and Television Arts (BAFTA) award for Production Design and Special Visual Effects, and was nominated for six others, including Best Film and Director.
-The film has received numerous other major awards, nominations and honors.
+Avatar was nominated for nine awards at the 82nd Academy Awards, including Best Picture and Best Director.
+It won the awards for Best Art Direction, Best Cinematography, and Best Visual Effects.
+It was nominated for four Golden Globe Awards, winning Best Motion Picture – Drama and Best Director.
+At the 36th Saturn Awards, Avatar won all ten awards it was nominated for, including Best Science Fiction Film, Best Director, Best Writing, and Best Special Effects.
+Avatar won Best Picture from the New York Film Critics Online and Best Action Film at the Critics' Choice Awards.
+It won the BAFTA award for Production Design and Special Visual Effects, as well as two awards from the St. Louis Film Critics: Best Visual Effects and Most Original, Innovative or Creative Film.
+Avatar has also received many other awards, nominations and honors.